parthebhan/Langchain_ChatGroq/README.md

 # **ChatGroq: An AI-Powered Information Hub**

-ChatGroq is a Streamlit application designed to serve as an **AI-powered information hub**, leveraging various components from the `langchain` library and integrating Google's Generative AI embeddings for answering questions based on provided context.
+ChatGroq is a Streamlit application designed to serve as an **AI-powered information hub**, leveraging various components from the `langchain` library and integrating Google's Generative AI embeddings for answering questions based on webpage context.

 ## Overview

-ChatGroq enables users to input prompts or questions, and it retrieves relevant information from documents using advanced AI models and search capabilities.
+ChatGroq enables users to input prompts or questions, and it retrieves relevant information from webpage using advanced AI models and search capabilities.

 ## Key Components